-I recently had an interesting exchange with a young woman who attended a church event where an evangelist claimed that hundreds of people were healed.
+A while back I had an interesting exchange with a young woman who attended an evangelistic event in Mongolia where an evangelist claimed that hundreds of people were healed.
 As I was watching the event myself I knew that the claim was false.

 The young woman, whose sincerity I do not doubt, was adamant that hundreds of people were healed.
 When I asked her for evidence so that I could rejoice with her, what I received instead were seven statements that could only be described as denying all reality.
 In fact, these statements are common among Christians who have a tendency to over-super-naturalize their experiences.
 When you hear these objections to a request for evidence of something then you can identify a person whose understanding is divorced from reality and scripture.
 Before I provide those seven statements let me share this important foundational point: God is a God of evidences.
 In fact, God always asks us to believe things for which there is real world evidence.
 We are never asked to have faith without evidence.
 I’d go so far as to say that it is impossible for God to work in the world and not leave any evidence that he is the one doing what he has been doing.
 God does not hide or hide his work.
 He wants us to see and know and believe.

 I’d also like to say that such people who are trapped in this non-biblical perspective are just that—they are trapped.
 They should not be attacked, ridiculed, or made to feel stupid.
 Rather, firm but gentle persuasion should be applied to help them see the error that entraps them.
 We must be loving and gracious while we seek to firmly persuade.

 Now, here are the seven statements of someone who denies reality and insists on believing wild things for which there is no evidence.